jabes/website-2007/README.md

 # Website 2007

-A backup of my personal website which hosted work done while attending BCIT.
+An old backup of my personal website which hosted work done while attending BCIT.

 ### How To Use